-We’re replacing ahi with tofu, marinating it in a flavor-packed sauce, while keeping the traditional raw aspect of poke bowls.
+We’re replacing ahi with tofu, marinating it in a flavor-packed sauce, while keeping the traditional raw aspect of poke bowls (you could also make tomato “tuna” instead of using tofu here).
 Combine with loads of fresh fruits and vegetables and serve over a mound of rice.

 And can we just talk about how I finally learned how to use chopsticks?
 After a few days of embarrassingly asking for a fork in Southeast Asia, I just decided to go for it.
 Is learning to eat with chopsticks one of those steps towards adulthood?
 Am I a bit closer to being a real grown up now?
 Okay, that’s all, we can go back to these Vegetarian Poke Bowls now.